Coinduction: an elementary approach: A crash-course in coinduction

-It is quite clear that the above proof, when interpreted in the way outlined before, implicitly defines the Skolem function~$f$.
+It is clear that the above proof, when interpreted in the way outlined before, implicitly defines the Skolem function~$f$.
 It should be kept in mind that in every case the definition of the Skolem function needs to be guarded.
 We do not explicitly mention this each time, but verifying this is part of verifying the proof. \end{example}

-In practice, when doing proofs by coinduction the following simple but a bit informal criteria need to be kept in mind. \begin{itemize} \item When we conclude from the coinductive hypothesis that some relation~$R(t_1,\ldots,t_n)$ holds, this really means that only its approximant~$R^\alpha(t_1,\ldots,t_n)$ holds.
+When doing proofs by coinduction the following criteria need to be kept in mind in order to be able to justify the proofs according to the above explanations. \begin{itemize} \item When we conclude from the coinductive hypothesis that some relation~$R(t_1,\ldots,t_n)$ holds, this really means that only its approximant~$R^\alpha(t_1,\ldots,t_n)$ holds.
 Usually, we need to infer that the next approximant~$R^{\alpha+1}(s_1,\ldots,s_n)$ holds (for some other elements~$s_1,\ldots,s_n$) by using~$R^\alpha(t_1,\ldots,t_n)$ as a premise of an appropriate rule.
 But we cannot, e.g., inspect (do case reasoning on)~$R^\alpha(t_1,\ldots,t_n)$, use it in any lemmas, or otherwise treat it as~$R(t_1,\ldots,t_n)$. \item An element~$e$ obtained from an existential quantifier in the coinductive hypothesis is not really the element itself, but a corecursive invocation of the implicit Skolem function.
 Usually, we need to put it inside some constructor~$c$, e.g.~producing~$c(e)$, and then exhibit~$c(e)$ in the proof of an existential statement.
 Applying at least one constructor to~$e$ is necessary to ensure guardedness of the implicit Skolem function.
 But we cannot, e.g., inspect~$e$, apply some previously defined functions to it, or otherwise treat it as if it was really given to us. \item In the proofs of existential statements, the implicit Skolem function cannot depend on the ordinal~$\alpha$.
 However, this is the case as long as we do not violate the first point, because if the ordinals are never mentioned and we do not inspect the approximants obtained from the coinductive hypothesis, then there is no way in which we could possibly introduce a dependency on~$\alpha$. \end{itemize}

 Equality on coterms may be characterised coinductively.

 \begin{definition} Let~$\Sigma$ be a many-sorted algebraic signature, as in Definition~\ref{def_coterms_a}.
 Let $\Tc = \Tc(\Sigma)$.
 Define on~$\Tc$ a binary relation~${=}$ of \emph{bisimilarity} by the coinductive rules